ymunemasa/data-tutorials/tutorials/hortonworks/hdp/hdp-2.5/deploy-hortonworks-sandbox-on-microsoft-azure/tutorial.md

 ![Select a size for your virtual machine.](assets/6.jpg)

 Optional settings to configure.
-You can safely leave this as default.
+You can safely leave these at their defaults.

 ![Optional settings for the machine.](assets/7.jpg)